 - Your water breaks (either as a large gush or a continuous trickle).

 - A bloody, brownish or red-tinged mucus discharge, which is likely the mucus plug that blocks your cervix.
 Losing your mucus plug usually means that your cervix is starting to dilate (open up), in preparation for labor.

 Keep in mind that long before you go into labor, you and your doctor will talk about what you need to do when you start experiencing signs.
-You’ll know who to call, which birth center to go to, and any other details.
+You’ll know who to call, which hospital to go to, and any other details.

 Learn more about labor and delivery